Last Updated on August 12, 2024 by Veronica Sparks

 3. Storage Containers

-To preserve your homemade pesto by canning, you’ll need glass mason jars and a canning kit.
+To store your homemade pesto in the refrigerator, you’ll need glass mason jars or other airtight food storage containers.
 If freezing, you’ll need reusable freezer bags, silicone muffin trays, and possibly parchment paper.

 Related Article: The Best Water Bath Canners You Can Buy On Amazon